 The protestors then marched towards Oriel College itself, shouting “Black Lives Matter” and “No justice, no peace”.
 Oxford citizen Shaloma said: “As a black female in the UK, I am very aware of racism even if it’s sometimes very under the table.
 I want to see my black women and sisters freed.
 And I think we’re the generation that will make it happen.”

 Once arrived in front of Oriel College, the protestors assembled on the pavement opposite the college, and chanted “Rhodes was a racist” and “De-de-decolonize / Oriel is full of lies”.
 Oxford student Wallerand Bazin said: “The statue is a symbol of the University’s support of colonialism.
 History is a construct, and the University must decide what it wants to keep.
 Keeping the statue is an act of discursive violence, and an act of violence against those who have been protesting against it for years.”
-Student Eve Devillers highlighted that it was important to be a “white ally” and that not just Oriel, but the University must be held accountable.
+Student Eve Devillers highlighted that not just Oriel, but the University must be held accountable, while another student emphasised that it was important to be a “white ally”.

 Two minutes before the end, the protestors stood in the road in front of Oriel College, chanting “Rhodes must fall / Rhodes must fall / Rhodes must fall”.
 To end the protest, the organisers called for a minute of silence.
 The protestors reassembled on the pavement opposite the Rhodes statue, with their fists in the air as an act of remembrance and defiance.